-For more details on how to enable SSO please check out our Single Sign-on Implementation Guide.
+For more details on enabling SSO, please check out our Single Sign-on Implementation Guide.

-From Wrike’s side, we support both IDP-initiated and SP-initiated authorization flows which means that we support login from your company portal or from a Wrike login page.
-If you have a company portal and it supports sign on to different apps from the portal, then you can access Wrike directly from there.
-If your company’s identity provider supports service provider (in this case Wrike) initiated login then to login to Wrike from their browsers:
+From Wrike’s side, we support both IDP-initiated and SP-initiated authorization flows, which means that we support login from your company portal or from a Wrike login page.
+If you have a company portal and it supports sign-on to different apps from the portal, you can access Wrike directly from there.
+If your company’s identity provider supports service provider (in this case Wrike) initiated login, then to log in to Wrike from their browsers:

-If you are already logged in to your company’s identity provider, then you'll be taken directly to the Wrike Workspace.
-If you are not logged in to your company’s identity provider you'll be taken to your identity provider login page first and, after logging in, you'll be taken to the Wrike Workspace.
+If you're already logged in to your company’s identity provider, you'll be taken directly to the Wrike workspace.
+If you're not logged in to your company’s identity provider, you'll be taken to your identity provider login page first and, after logging in, you'll be taken to the Wrike workspace.

-Please note, not all identity providers support mobile.
-If you encounter a problem logging in with company credentials, due to lack of mobile support, you can generate a one-time password and use it to log in to Wrike from your mobile device.
+Not all identity providers support mobile.
+If you encounter a problem logging in with company credentials due to lack of mobile support, you can generate a one-time password and use it to log in to Wrike from your mobile device.

-One-time passwords allow SSO users to log in to Wrike’s mobile apps (if their identity providers doesn't support mobile) or to customer created API apps.
+One-time passwords allow SSO users to log in to Wrike’s mobile apps (if their identity providers don't support mobile) or to customer-created API apps.

 To generate a one time password:

-You’ll get a pop-up with a 16 character one-time password which you can use with your email address to log in.
-The first time you log in to an app with a one-time password it will show up in the list of authorized apps 5 along with the date when it was authorized.
-For Wrike’s mobile apps, you will remain logged in until you logout from the app or choose to “Revoke” 6 on the App Access page.
+You’ll get a pop-up with a 16-character one-time password, which you can use with your email address to log in.
+The first time you log in to an app with a one-time password, it'll show up in the list of authorized apps along with the date when it was authorized.
+For Wrike’s mobile apps, you'll remain logged in until you log out from the app or choose to “Revoke” on the App Access page.